-Botanic Drawing & Painting (Intermedediate / Advanced)
+Botanic Drawing & Painting (Intermediate / Advanced)

 Working from plants and flowers and other natural organic forms you will be the discipline of careful observational drawing and painting.